Written by Michael Feder

 In a general sense, pursuing a higher level of education has its benefits.
 The U.S. Bureau of Labor Statistics (BLS) reports that possessing a graduate degree trends in favor of higher earning potential and employment outcomes as well as lower unemployment.
 Let’s dig deeper into how a master’s degree can impact career outcomes.

 Possessing a graduate degree can often lead to greater earnings throughout someone’s career.
-Full-time employees over the age of 25 with a master’s degree had median weekly earnings of $1,574 compared to $1,334 for those with a bachelor’s degree, according to BLS.
-That means theĚýĚýfor workers with master’s degrees was about $240 more than those with bachelor’s degrees.
-This wage was $765 more than those with just a high school diploma.
+Full-time employees over the age of 25 with a master’s degree had median weekly earnings of for those with a bachelor’s degree, according to BLS.

-Salary ranges are not specific to students or graduates of °®ÎŰ´«Ă˝.
-Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual. °®ÎŰ´«Ă˝ does not guarantee employment, salary level or career advancement.
+Salary ranges are not specific to students or graduates of ۴ý.
+Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual. ۴ý does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.

-The unemployment rate for the same employed demographic with master’s degrees was 2.6% compared to 3.5% for those with bachelor’s degrees, .
-The unemployment rate of those with just high school diplomas was 6.2%.
+The unemployment rate for the same employed demographic with master’s degrees was 2.0% compared to 2.2% for those with bachelor’s degrees, .

 Of course, these are broad trends, and your specific career path may or may not accord with them.
 Researching the prerequisites for your desired roles is the best way to find out whether a master’s degree is right for you.